+Grief is not neat and tidy.
 At Full Circle Grief Center, we realize that each person's grief journey is unique and personal, based on many factors.
-We hope that some aspect of this manual will help you and your family along the way.
-Keep in mind that there is no "right" or "wrong" way to cope with your grief.
+Keep in mind that there is no "right" or "wrong" way to cope with grief.
 After losing a loved one, family members have varying ways of coping and may require different levels of support over time.